antiDave/nuxt_reproduction/README.md

 # nuxt_reproduction
-Nuxt Card Cool Hover Effect
+Reproduce the Nuxt Card Cool Hover Effect
-This project advances teh work done by dimar-hanung and demonstrates a hover effect for cards using pure HTML, CSS, and JavaScript.
+This project advances the work done by <a href="https://github.com/dimar-hanung">dimar-hanung</a> and demonstrates a hover effect for cards using pure HTML, CSS, and JavaScript.
 The effect includes a radial gradient background that follows the mouse movement when it gets close to or enters a card.
 From the previous work we have fixed the bottom and made it work with standard html, css, and js.

 Features
 Responsive 3-column grid layout